Alfred Burt: Professional life

 Burt joined the Alvino Rey Orchestra in 1949.
 Meanwhile, Anne remained in Michigan, where the Burts' only child, Diane Bates Burt, was born on March 8, 1950.
-While she was pregnant, Anne, in consultation with Alfred, asked an old family friend, Wihla Hutson (1901–2002), the organist at Rev. Bates Burt's church, to write the lyrics for the annual Christmas card, which Alfred then would set to music.
+While she was pregnant, Anne, in consultation with Alfred, asked an old family friend, Wilha Hutson (1901–2002), the organist at Rev. Bates Burt's church, to write the lyrics for the annual Christmas card, which Alfred then would set to music.
 This carol, entitled "Sleep, Baby Mine" (or "Carol of the Mother") was a lullaby for their unborn child.
 In the spring of 1950, Alfred, Anne and six-week-old Diane moved to Los Angeles, California.

 Burt continued his professional career as an arranger and musician for bands such as Hal Richards, Horace Heidt and Alvino Rey.

 Over the next several years and, as the Burts' circle of friends grew, the Christmas card list grew from 50 to 450 people.
 But still, the Alfred Burt Carols remained unknown outside the Burts' growing mailing list.

 That changed with the 1952 carol, "Come, Dear Children".
 Burt finished writing the music during a rehearsal with the Blue Reys, the vocal group with Alvino Rey's orchestra.
 He asked them to sing it so he could make sure the harmonies worked; they liked it so much that they asked Burt if they could sing it at The King Sisters annual Christmas party.
 It proved to be a hit among the party guests, and served to introduce Burt's carols to Hollywood.

 The Burt-Hutson collaboration continued until Alfred Burt's death in 1954.

 Illness and death

 Through the early part of 1953, Burt complained of a persistent virus and fatigue.
 Eventually agreeing to a thorough medical examination, he was diagnosed with terminal lung cancer.
 He spent his final months at home in Pacoima, California.

-James Conkling, husband of Donna King Conkling, and, at that time, the president of Columbia Records, was informed of Burt's failing health and organized the project, assembling an all-star choir of Hollywood singers to perform Burt's four-part harmonies.
+James Conkling, at that time the president of Columbia Records, was informed of Burt's failing health and organized the project, assembling an all-star choir of Hollywood singers to perform Burt's four-part harmonies.
 Recording sessions for the older carols took place in late 1953 in the North Hollywood LDS Church with Burt present to conduct from his wheelchair.
 Meanwhile, to fill the album, Burt was assigned four new carols.
 One of them, "O Hearken Ye", was sent as the 1953 family Christmas card.
 For the first time, Alfred knew his carols were going to be recorded.

 Burt finished the last of his carols, "The Star Carol", on February 5, 1954.
 Less than two days later, he died.
 "The Star Carol" would be used on the final Burt family Christmas card that holiday season.
 The artwork and printing of the card was donated by Columbia Records with a staff photographer providing the photo of the little girl looking at a Christmas ornament.
 Many thought it was Al's daughter, Diane Burt.